BlackAlpha-debug/InsightAd/README.md

-Here's a polished and professional version of your `README.md` that enhances clarity, flow, and technical precision while preserving all your original content:

----

 #  Predictive Analytics for Social Network Ads

 This project explores **predictive analytics** in the realm of social media advertising.
 The primary objective is to develop a robust machine learning model that predicts whether a user will purchase a product based on demographic features such as **gender**, **age**, and **estimated salary**.
 Accurately identifying potential buyers can help businesses optimize ad spending and improve return on investment (ROI).